-Depending on your role in the community, you may be in need of specific tools and resources to help you through the cycle of the National Preparedness System.
+Depending on your role in the community, you need specific tools and resources to help you through the cycle of the National Preparedness System.
 We’ve listed a few below, along with links for more information.

 - Threat and Hazard Identification and Risk Assessment (THIRA).
 Information and guidance on conducting a THIRA can be found on the THIRA web page.

 - Operations Plans.
 Guidance for for conducting the three-step process for a THIRA and the three-step process for an SPR can be found in Comprehensive Preparedness Guide (CPG) 101: Second Edition.